 Other important cards: If you carry any of these cards, be sure to immediately notify their fraud department to place a fraud alert on your account or get a replacement issued.

 - Health insurance

 - Military ID

 - Store cards

 Doing the steps outlined above is only half the battle.
 Filing a police report, canceling credit cards and ATM cards, placing fraud alerts on your credit report, and reporting other lost information will go a long way in protecting your identity and limiting your financial losses.
 But you will need to be vigilant and monitor your credit reports to detect any fraudulent activity.
 The problem with a stolen social security number is that thieves can steal your identity at any time, meaning you will probably need to monitor your credit reports for the rest of your life.

 How to monitor your credit report for fraudulent activity.
 Everyone is eligible to receive one free credit report per year from each of the three major credit bureaus – Equifax, Experian, and TransUnion.
 You can order these free credit reports from AnnualCreditReport.com.
 The most effective way to monitor your credit is to stagger your free credit reports and get a free credit report from each of the three major credit bureaus every 4 months.
 Monitoring your credit report three times per year will give you the information you need to protect your identity.

 You can also purchase an identity theft alert service such as GoFreeCredit which gives you a 3-bureau credit report and will notify you if your credit report or score changes, alert you to potentially fraudulent activity, any new financial accounts or applications, address changes, and monitor your public records.
-You can start with a free 30 day trial.

 I hope you never experience a lost or stolen wallet or purse.
 But if you do, I hope to have given you the tools to mitigate your losses!